Darsh410/IITB-RISC-22/README.md

 # IITB-RISC-22
 EE 309 MICROPROCESSORS course project
-This is multicycle IITB RISC having 17 instructions
+This is a multicycle IITB RISC having 17 instructions This was the 4 member team project developed in Quartus Prime.